nickazg/TheConstruct/README.md

 <br>

 # 8. Account types
+Accounts can be a combination of multipule types
 ## 8.1.
 Generic:
 All accounts by default will be of the generic type.
 This is the base account which can do everything from invest, propose, create or contribute projects as a project-member, but will remain uncategorised.